1

 Individuals Experiencing Evictions

 Individuals who already have a court date for eviction proceedings may apply via this pre-application during the pre-application period.
-If the pre-application period is closed, please contact the CARE Center by calling or texting 1 (303) 838-1200 or 1 (888) 480-0066, Monday through Friday, 8:30 a.m. to 5:30 p.m.
+Individuals with a demand notice for non-payment of rent also may apply via this pre-application.
+If the pre-application period is closed, please contact the CARE Center by calling or texting 1 (303) 838-1200, Monday through Friday, 8:30 a.m. to 5:30 p.m.
 Mountain Time to get more information about immediate support that may be available.

 If you are still determining if you have a court summons (Forcible Entry and Detainer), view these examples of court documentation.